rlaphoenix/pymplschapters/README.md

 # pymplschapters

-Extract chapters from a blu-ray mpls to a matroska recognized xml file
+Extract chapters from a Blu-ray .mpls to a Matroska recognized XML file.

 ## Installation